icemtel/carpet/README.md

 - `visualize` - functions for visualization

 - `parallel_with_threads.py`  - code to run a function in parallel on a list of inputs.
-- `classes.py` - implementation of cilia classes; assume symmetry classes and reduce dimensionality of the ODE system.
+- `classes.py` - implementation of oscillator classes; assume symmetry classes and reduce dimensionality of the ODE system.
 - Many reusable functions reside outside the main package - they are located in `scripts`

 ### Authors